gitpython-developers/GitPython/doc/source/tutorial.rst

     :start-after: # [17-test_references_and_objects]
     :end-before: # ![17-test_references_and_objects]

-Once you have a tree, you can get it's contents
+Once you have a tree, you can get its contents

 .. literalinclude:: ../../git/test/test_docs.py
     :language: python